ebiggers/ntfs-3g-system-compression/README.md

 `autoreconf -i`.
 This requires autoconf, automake, libtool, and pkg-config.

 The plugin can then be built by running `./configure && make`.
-The build system must be able to find the NTFS-3G library and headers.
-On some platforms this may require that the "ntfs-3g-dev" package or similar be installed in addition to the main "ntfs-3g" package.  pkg-config must also be installed.
+The build system must be able to find the NTFS-3G library and headers as well as the FUSE headers.
+Depending on the operating system, this may require that the "ntfs-3g-dev" and "libfuse-dev" (or similarly named) packages be installed. pkg-config must also be installed.

 After compiling, run `make install` to install the plugin to the NTFS-3G plugin directory, which will be a subdirectory "ntfs-3g" of the system library